emin63/epython/README.md

 work properly.

 # Usage<a id="orgheadline3"></a>

+The main way to use `epython.org` is to place the `epython.org` somewhere and call `(org-babel-load-file "/path/to/epython.org")` in your emacs initialization files.

 This as an old file and some more documentation is needed but it is provided in the hope that it is still useful as is.
 Some useful